Lumbee: Civil War

 A yellow fever epidemic in 1862–1863 killed many slaves working on the construction of Fort Fisher near Wilmington, North Carolina, then considered to be the "Gibraltar of the South".
 As the state's slave owners resisted sending more slaves to Fort Fisher, the Confederate Home Guard intensified efforts to conscript able-bodied free persons of color as laborers.
 There does not appear to be documentation of conscription among the free people of color in Robeson County.

-Some Lumbee ancestors are believed to have been forced to aid the Confederacy as laborers.
-Others are documented as drawing Confederate pensions for their service.
-The community says that many men tried to avoid such forced labor by hiding in the swamps.
-During that period, some men from Robeson County operated as guerrillas for the Union Army, sabotaging the efforts of the Confederacy and robbing local whites.
+Despite the widespread sympathies among the Indian community for the plight of the participants in this guerilla warfare, nearly 150 Lumbee ancestors voluntarily enlisted in the Confederate Infantry, including the nephew-in-law of Henry Berry Lowry described below.

 Lowry War

-Early in the Civil War, North Carolina turned to forced labor to construct her defenses.
+Early in the Civil War, North Carolina turned to forced labor to construct its defenses.
 Several Lowrie cousins had been conscripted as laborers to help build Fort Fisher, near Wilmington.
-Henry Berry Lowrie and several of his relatives took to the swamps where Indians resorted to "lying out" to avoid being rounded up by the Home Guard and forced to work as impressed laborers.
+Henry Berry Lowrie and several of his relatives took to the swamps where Indians resorted to "lying out" (that is, hiding out in remote areas) to avoid being rounded up by the Home Guard and forced to work as impressed laborers.

 The Lowrie gang, as it became known, resorted to crime and conducting personal feuds, committing robberies and murders against white Robeson County residents and skirmishing with the Confederate Home Guard.
 They grew bolder as the war turned against the Confederacy.
 In December 1864, the Lowrie gang killed James P. Barnes after he had drafted workers, including the Lowries, for work on local defenses.
 Barnes had earlier accused Henry's father, Allen Lowrie, of stealing hogs.
 Next, the gang killed James Brantley Harris, a Confederate conscription officer who had killed a Lowrie relative.

-A surprise search by the Home Guard of Allen Lowrie's home in March 1865 uncovered a stash of forbidden firearms.
-The Home Guard convened a summary court-martial, convicted Allen Lowrie and his son William of illegally possessing firearms as men of color, and executed them.

-After the Civil War, the Lowrie gang continued their insurgency, committing robberies and murders.
-The authorities' raids and attempts to capture gang members became known as the Lowry War.
-The gang consisted of Henry Lowrie, his brothers Stephen and Thomas, cousins Calvin and Henderson Oxendine, two of Lowrie's brothers-in-law, two escaped slaves who had joined the Lowries, a white man of unknown identity who was likely a Confederate deserter, and two other men of unknown relation and identity.

-On December 7, 1865, Henry Lowrie married Rhoda Strong.
-Arrested at his wedding, Lowrie escaped from jail by filing his way through the jail's bars.